ADHD: Fidgeting and Fitness

-Mouth: Mouth fidgeting strategies can help you as you work and read.
+- Mouth: Mouth fidgeting strategies can help you as you work and read.
 Strategies include sipping coffee or water, chewing gum, or biting your lips or cheek.

-Sound: Sound fidgets include listening to something as you are performing tasks like talking or reading.
+- Sound: Sound fidgets include listening to something as you are performing tasks like talking or reading.
 They also include listening to music, listening to a ticking clock, humming, singing or whistling and hearing background noise.

-Movement: Movement tips involve moving your body as you are attempting to concentrate on tasks such as listening or studying.
+- Movement: Movement tips involve moving your body as you are attempting to concentrate on tasks such as listening or studying.
 Movement fidgeting can include exercising, pacing, standing, tapping a pen, wiggling your toes, or swiveling in a chair.

-Touch: Touch fidgeting strategies involve feeling, holding or handling something as you are listening or talking.
+- Touch: Touch fidgeting strategies involve feeling, holding or handling something as you are listening or talking.
 The strategies include playing with your hair, using fidget toys such as a slinky or balls, fiddling with your keys, doodling, taking notes, playing with paper and knitting.

-Taste: Taste fidgeting strategies use flavors, textures and temperatures of drinks and foods to help you focus on listening, reading and working.
+- Taste: Taste fidgeting strategies use flavors, textures and temperatures of drinks and foods to help you focus on listening, reading and working.
 The strategies also include eating chewy snacks, eating or licking different flavors such as sour, spicy or salty foods.
 You might also drink hot or cold beverages.

-Sight: Visual fidgeting strategies are about noticing details in the person's surroundings, or watching something while performing the task.
+- Sight: Visual fidgeting strategies are about noticing details in the person's surroundings, or watching something while performing the task.
 Examples include using colorful tools such as bright folders, pens or highlighters, glancing out the window, watching a fish tank or water, as well as looking at the flame in a fireplace.

-Smell: Strategies that involve the sense of smell are not used as much as others.
+- Smell: Strategies that involve the sense of smell are not used as much as others.
 Yet because it is linked to the emotional center of the brain, our sense of sell may trigger emotional reactions which are themselves stimulation strategies.
 Smell strategies include burning incense or scented candles.
 They also include aromatherapy and freshly baked foods such as cinnamon rolls.

 Julie Schweitzer, a professor of psychiatry and behavioral sciences at the MIND Institute of the University of California, Davis stated, "What I suspect is that kids with ADHD are moving to increase their attention by activating their arousal system.
 Being aroused does increase attention."

 Disclaimer: Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
 Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Please report outdated or inaccurate information to us.